The best place to start

 SLMDA: Creating an Identity and Setting Direction, Creating Value through Innovation

-Once a textbook has been allocated to your bookshelf, it will stay there indefinitely.
-You can access it via Canvas, the Kortext website or apps.
+A Kortext bookshelf can be accessed via Canvas, the Kortext website or apps.
 When using the website or apps for the first time, click on the I forgot my password link to create a password; use the same email address as in Canvas.

 Some universities have their own ebook collection available to QAHE-based students: